-If you're interested in a job taking x-rays as a radiography tech in the dental field, see if your state requires you to be certified after training.
+If you're interested in pursing a career as a radiography tech in the dental field, read on to see if your state requires you to be certified after training.
 Visit the DANB page in our Resources section below to find out.

 What Kind of Education Do I Need?

 Most radiography technicians have other duties than x-rays alone.
-Usually, you will work as a dental assistant or hygienist and do x-rays as part of your daily tasks.
+Usually, they will work as a dental assistant or hygienist and do x-rays as part of their daily tasks.

-However, even if your state doesn’t require special education to work as a dental assistant, you may want to consider it anyway.
+However, even if your state doesn’t require special education to work as a dental assistant, you may still want to consider it.
 Without a diploma, you may find it more difficult to be hired, and pay rates usually start lower than for those with formal training.

 Talking to your local dental offices will help you decide what the best steps are for you.
 Ask them what kind of education they look for in those they hire.
 Many will say they like to see a diploma from a dental assisting program.
 In that case, the best course of action will be classes from a local dental school.

 What Certifications Can I Get?